A Celebration of Change

 *Insurance

-*I require payment at the time of session.
+Co-payments are required at the time of service.
+I bill limited insurance companies.
 However; many insurance companies reimburse for services.
 Please check with your insurance in advance to be sure that they will reimburse you.
+Please verify they will pay for couples counseling if needed.

 How will I know if I you're the therapist for me?